Wax (British band)

-Wax were a new wave duo in Manchester, England, consisting of American singer-songwriter Andrew Gold and 10cc guitarist/bassist Graham Gouldman.
+Wax were a new wave duo based in Manchester, England, consisting of American singer-songwriter Andrew Gold and 10cc guitarist/bassist Graham Gouldman.
 They are best known for their European hit singles "Bridge to Your Heart" and "Right Between the Eyes".
 In the US, they were listed as Wax UK, while later releases were additionally credited as Andrew Gold & Graham Gouldman.